 By Andy Stanton

 Illustrated by David Litchfield

-This beautifully illustrated book is a celebration of the the special bond between a grandparent and child as they share the magic, joy and love in the world, both past and present.
+This stunning book is a celebration of the special bond between a grandparent and child as they share the magic, joy and love in the world, both past and present.

 There is magic in everything.

 When I Was a Child brings together two of the most exciting talents in children's books - Andy Stanton, the bestselling author of Mr Gum, and David Litchfield, the award-winning creator of The Bear and The Piano.